project-hatohol/hatohol/README.md

 - Event

   History of the status change of items.
+When an event detected, Hatohol can execute a user command (called action).

 Project Hatohol
 -----------------------------